hobbymachinist/els/docs/els.md

 #### F1

+IMPORTANT: The diagonal infeed hard codes the angle to 26.565° which is only valid for 60° thread profiles.

 1. Set length of thread
 2. Press key again to set depth of cut.
+3. While in depth of cut selection press "Reverse Direction (`</>`)" button to switch between plunge and diagonal in-feed.

 #### F2

 Display DRO or diagram.

 ### Internal Threading

+TODO: add support for LH threads and diagonal in-feed

 Steps: